-I started thinking about this in the context of Health and Happiness.
+I started thinking about this in the context of health and happiness.

 Actually, I always tried to do both.
-But, as you’ll know from your own life, this isn’t easy.
+But, as you’ll probably know from your own life, this isn’t easy.

 I now believe this is wrong.